codeigniter4/CodeIgniter4/user_guide_src/source/installation/upgrade_database.rst

 ==============

 - `Database Reference Documentation Codeigniter 3.X <http://codeigniter.com/userguide3/database/index.html>`_
-- `Working with Databases Documentation Codeigniter 4.X <http://codeigniter.com/user_guide/database/index.html>`_
+- :doc:`Working with Databases Documentation Codeigniter 4.X </database/index>`

 What has been changed
 =====================
-- The functionality in CI4 is basically the same as in CI4.
+- The functionality in CI3 is basically the same as in CI4.
 - The method names have changed to camelCase and the query builder now needs to be initialized before you can run queries on it.

 Upgrade Guide